-Some players concentrate their tokens in particular stats and avoid others (e.g. shield stats) in order to take advantage of specific gear and certain game mechanics.
+Some players concentrate their tokens in particular stats (e.g. reload speed, elemental chance and damage) and avoid others (e.g. shield stats) in order to take advantage of specific gear and certain game mechanics.
 This is not necessary for your very first character in NVHM.
-My suggestion is: spend them where you like, but don't concentrate them all in one or two stats.
+My suggestion is: spend them where you like, but don’t concentrate them all in one or two stats.
 One caveat: once spent, you cannot reassign BAR tokens; you can, however, turn all your BAR stats on and off from the same inventory tab.
 Finally, you total BAR and stats allocations are stored along with your heads and skins in a single file, and are independent of your game save.
 This means that your BAR is tied to your profile, and shared across any characters you create.

 If you’re up to at least level 6 by this point, you’ll be ready to start building out your character’s skill tree.
 The first point goes to unlock the action skill itself.
 Subsequent points can be assigned to skills in successive tiers across three separate “trees”; assigning 5 points in the first tier of a tree unlocks the next in that tree.
 Looking at Axton, for example, you can see that he has two skills in tier 1 for each of his Guerilla, Gunpowder, and Survival trees.
 (You can also check out Gaige, Krieg, Maya, Salvador, and Zer0 at the same site.)